Advanced Activity Director/Activity Assistant

 The Activity Director manages the activity department and program.
 Duties include supervising and training staff, planning and implementing activity programs and calendars, communicating with department supervisors, and maintaining records and policies.
 Some positions may also include volunteer management.

 Activity Assistants plan and carry out the daily activity program.
 The assistant leads large and small groups, works one-on-one with residents/clients, and plans specialized activities for special populations.
 The Activity Assistant works closely with the Activity Director in the daily operation of the activity program.

 Modular Education Program for Activity Professionals (MEPAP) Training

 What is MEPAP?

 MEPAP is the accepted curriculum adopted by the National Certification Council of Activity Professionals and is a required component in becoming nationally certified.
 The curriculum is designed to meet the changing healthcare and aging services industry need and prepare activity professionals in the design and delivery of quality, meaningful activity programs.
-The MEPAP 2nd edition consists of 20 core content areas that are taught in the Basic Activity Program MEPAP Part 1 (4 credits) and the Activity Management program Part 2 (4 credits).
-Both programs are required for director level certification.
-The MEPAP programs offered by Ridgewater College are online and preapproved by NCCAP (25126-14-M2-NT).
+The MEPAP 2nd edition consists of 20 core content areas that are taught in the Basic Activity Class MEPAP Part 1 (4 credits) and the Activity Management Class Part 2 (4 credits).
+Both classes are required for director level certification.
+The MEPAP classes offered by Ridgewater College are online and preapproved by NCCAP (25126-16-M2-NT).
 Taught by an instructor with over 27 years experience as activity director, activity consultant and activity educator, students will gain valuable insight and personalized instruction in the real world of activity services.

 MEPAP Program Info